vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/008_rAjyAbhiShekaH/_index.md

 +++
 ## Comment
 Found in Pāipp. iv. (in the verse-order 1-3, 7, 4-6).
 For occurrences in other texts, see under the verses.
-Used by Kāuç.
+Used by Kāuś.
 (17. 1 ff.), and also in Vāit.
 (36. 7) in connection with the rājābhiṣeka or rājasūya ceremony; and Vāit.
 (29. 12) further employs vs. 5 in the agnicayana, with pouring of water around the erected altar.

 ## Translations